INVESTMENTS

 • La Fonda

-Cienda purchased this hotel in 2014 as a legacy investment.
-The hotel has now completed a 5 phase renovation in excess of $30 million.
-A successful new business plan and management team was adopted in preparation for the hotel’s 100th anniversary in 2022.
+Cienda purchased this historic Hotel in 2014 as a legacy investment.
+The Hotel has now completed a 5-phase renovation in excess of $30 million.
+The new business plan has been successfully executed in preparation for the Hotel’s 100th anniversary.

 www.lafondasantafe.com